Vasanvik/rsschool-cv/cv.md

  </ul>
  <h3>Marketing agency "Maxi By Media"</h3>
  <p><b>SEO-specialist</b> from December 2020 to February 2022<br>
- Conducted a complex search engine optimization of sites on various topics: construction, medical, distance learning, marketing.</p>
+ Conducted a complex search engine optimization of sites on various topics: construction, medical, online education, marketing, car equipment.</p>
  <ul>
- <li>Complex site audits, site audits, aimed at identifying errors and points of growth sites</li>
+ <li>Complex site audits, aimed at identifying errors and points of growth sites</li>
  <li>Analysis of competitors from the TOP, evaluation of the most priority growth points</li>
+ <li>Development of a SEO strategy</li>
  <li>Communication with customers, coordination of all stages of work on optimization of sites</li>
- <li>Bug fixing, optimization of sites</li>
+ <li>Fixing errors, based on the results of the audit</li>
- <li>Collecting the semantic core, semantic clustering (using the Key Collector)</li>
+ <li>Semantic core collection and semantic clustering (with the Key Collector)</li>
- <li>Preparation of technical specifications for programmers, copywriters (control over the execution of technical specifications)</li>
+ <li>Preparation of technical specifications for programmers, copywriters (control over the performance of technical specifications)</li>
- <li>Internal optimization of web-sites (monitoring the status of sites with the help of various services, correcting errors on the site, independently or with the help of a programmer, analyzing semantic positions in Se-ranking, placing content on sites, correcting the meta tags of web pages - Title, Description, H1         headings)</li>
+ <li>On-page optimization of web-sites (monitoring the status of sites with the help of various services, correcting errors on the site, independently or with the help of a programmer, analyzing semantic positions in Se-ranking, placing content on websites, correcting the meta tags of web pages - Title, Description, H1         headings)</li>
- <li>Link building (permanent links, crowd, link placement in directories, UGC)</li>
+ <li>Link building (guest post, free link exchange, crowd, link placement in directories)</li>
  <li>Analysis of data from Google Search Console, monitoring site growth</li>
  <li>Preparation of monthly reports and work plans for the next period</li>
  </ul>